galaban/LOTJMapper/README.md

 2. Place the raw file into your "plugins" directory.
 This is fund in your Mushclient folder under /worlds/plugins.
 3. Install the plugain in MushClient.
 From the "File" menu, choose "plugins", then "Add".
 Select the file and choose "OK".

-Note: This requires colors.lua and Johnson's MSDP plugin... just like Xavious's does..and Johnson's.
+Note: This requires colors.lua and Johnson's MSDP plugin... just like Xavious's does